Azure/terraform-azurerm-avm-ptn-alz/examples/policy-assignment-modification-with-custom-lib/README.md

 This example demonstrates some common patterns:

-- Deploying a custom management group hierarchy
+- Deploying a custom management group hierarchy defined by an architecture definition file in the local library
 - The use of a custom library, with an archetype override and additional policy assignment
 - Modification of a policy assignment to supply new parameters to an assigned policy